xwb1989/xwb1989.github.io/_posts/2013-10-20-csc_notes_chapter_7_deadlocks.md

 Now suppose that process Pi requests resource Rj.
 The request can be granted only if converting the request edge Pi → Rj to an assignment edge Rj → Pi does not result in the formation of a cycle in the resource-allocation graph.
 We check for safety by using a cycle-detection algorithm.
 An algorithm for detecting a cycle in this graph requires an order of n^2 operations, where n is the number of processes in the system.

 ###Banker's Algorithm
+The resource-allocation-graph algorithm is not applicable to a resource- allocation system with multiple instances of each resource type.
 ##Deadlock Detection
 >A deadlock exists in the system if and only if the wait-for graph contains a cycle.
 To detect deadlocks, the system needs to maintain the wait-for graph and periodically invoke an algorithm that searches for a cycle in the graph.
 An algorithm to detect a cycle in a graph requires an order of n2 operations, where n is the number of vertices in the graph.